Teaching and Teacher Leadership

 A PhD (Doctorate of Philosophy) is the highest level of postgraduate qualification available that can be studied.
 This advanced postgraduate degree involves an element of both research and working at an institution.

 The majority of students who go on to complete a PhD have already undertaken a masters course in a relevant subject.
 Often, this will be an MPhil or MRes, but this is not exclusively the case.
 It is mostly those who wish to go into academic research or teaching who decide to complete PhDs.
-The whole point of a PhD is further specialisation and it's not an option for changing career path.
+The whole point of a PhD is further specialisation and it's not an option for changing career path, apart from progressing in the world of academia.

 Postgraduate diploma

 If you undertake a masters course but do not complete the dissertation this is the postgraduate qualification that you will probably find yourself finishing with.
-Postgraduate Diplomas can be a great way for those who are unsure about whether they need or want to complete a full masters course, whilst still finishing with a postgraduate-level qualification to specialise their knowledge and career skills.
+Postgraduate diplomas can be a great way for those who are unsure about whether they need or want to complete a full masters course, whilst still finishing with a postgraduate-level qualification to specialise their knowledge base and advance career skills.

 Postgraduate certificate